dealien/SCIENCE-Project-To-Do-List/put_motorcycles_in_the_back_of_a_benson.md

 ## Idea

-We have Pegasus bring us a Prison Bus and then we drive it off of a bridge and into the flatbed of a train.
+We find a Benson delivery truck somewhere, open the back, and use it to carry bikes and stuff around.
+It'll be awesome!

 ## Report